Frequently Asked Questions

 It is important that instructions be clear and accurate, so that musicians arrive on time.
 If parking is not free, or easily accessible,

-this cost is expected to be covered by you, and will be included in the Contact.
+this cost is expected to be covered by you, and will be included in the Contract (Ex: complimentary valet or Spot Hero reimbursement).

 How do you accept payment?